18/12/24

 On Budget Day 2024, the Dutch government announced several tax law changes as part of the Dutch 2025 Tax Plan.
+On 17 December 2024, the Dutch Senate (in Dutch: “Eerste Kamer”) adopted the Dutch 2025 Tax Plan.
+This means that the proposed legislation as included in the Dutch Tax Plan 2025 is considered to be substantively enacted under IFRS and Dutch GAAP.
+As such, the tax accounting impact of these measures should be considered and taken into account for (interim) reporting periods ending on or after 17 December 2024.
+For US GAAP reporting purposes it is considered enacted when published in the official Gazette.
 The key tax accounting considerations are outlined below per measure.
 The measures are expected to apply as from 2025, unless stated otherwise.
 In addressing the tax accounting implications, we take the International Financial Reporting Standards (IFRS) as the main applicable accounting standard.

 The qualification of foreign legal forms will be regulated by law.
 There are several material changes.
 The qualification of foreign legal forms that are comparable to Dutch entities will continue to take place using the legal form comparison method.
 However, for foreign legal forms that are not comparable to Dutch entities, two additional methods are introduced: the 'symmetrical method' and the 'fixed method'.